juancamilorivas/react-native-firebase/README.md

 ## About the project

 Created with [Expo](https://expo.dev/) and [Javascript](https://www.typescriptlang.org).
-Renders pokémons list and a detail page.
-It uses a locally saved user and allows you to select pokémons as favorites.
-Made as part of [the React Native Course Series on Platzi](https://platzi.com/cursos/react-native-formularios-almacenamiento/).
+CRUD that render a list of user connected to a Firebase database using Firestore.

 ## Available Scripts